-Father's Days and Veteran's Days find most of us with only fond memories of our fathers.
-A touching thing began to develop recently on Facebook as first one then another of our classmates began to post pictures of their fathers.
+This Father's Day finds most of us with only fond memories of our fathers.
+A touching thing began to develop last year on Facebook as first one then another of our classmates began to post pictures of their fathers.
 Several of them posted pictures of their dads in their WWII uniforms.

 It happens that the WWII Army Air Force has been a topic I've delved deeply into over the past few years.
 Except in general terms, many people, including me, had little idea what our fathers did during the war.
 A lot of them were front line warriors, others were in support functions, still others served in stateside billets.
 All of them did their parts to preserve our country for us and our children.